ethanwang314159/esolang-learning/(11)2DFck/README.md

 2dfuck.py, remove_comments.py, and strto2dfuck.py are all stolen from https://gitlab.com/TheWastl/2DFuck
-brainfuckto2dfuck.py, strtobrainfuckto2dfuck.py, and .2f files are all original
+I then converted them from python 2 to python 3 brainfuckto2dfuck.py, strtobrainfuckto2dfuck.py, and .2f files are all original

 also taken from https://gitlab.com/TheWastl/2DFuck :